Liuqiu (medieval): Identification

 There is no scholarly consensus on what specific territory "Liuqiu" refers to in the Book of Sui and History of Yuan.
 Chang Biyu notes that "Some scholars believe that the record of 'Liuqiu' referred to the Liuqiu Island near Taiwan, while some say it was a reference to what are now the Ryukyu Islands ... and others suggest that it was a general term referring to islands in the East China Sea and nearby waters".

-In Japanese-speaking history writing however it is often assumed that the Book of Sui referred directly to what would later become the Ryukyu Kingdom (See Article on History of the Ryukyu Islands).
+In Japanese and Western scholarship, however, it is often assumed that the Book of Sui referred directly to what would later become the Ryukyu Kingdom.